 Some considerations for a successful project collaboration

 Biobanks are extremely diverse depending on the nature of the sample collections and associated data.
-Below are some factors important to consider when establishing a collaboration, supported by some interesting examples.
+Below are some factors which are important to consider when establishing a collaboration, supported by some interesting examples.

 • Rare disease cohorts.